How to apply

 We do ask the people who run the course you are attending whether you are attending and making at least the minimum progress you and we would expect.
 Continuing payment of the grant we make to you depends on you ensuring this information is returned to us.
 We will send a simple questionnaire to the college or organisation that is running the course you are attending.

-Norwich Charitable Trusts, 1 Woolgate Court, St Benedicts Street, Norwich, NR2 4AP.
-Norwich Consolidated Charities, Anguish’s Educational Foundation and Norwich Town Close Estate Charity are part of the Norwich Charitable Trusts Group.
+Norwich Charitable Trusts, 1 Woolgate Court, St Benedict’s Street, Norwich, NR2 4AP.
+Norwich Consolidated Charities, Anguish’s Educational Foundation and The Norwich Freemen’s Charity (Previously known as the Norwich Town Close Estates Charity) are part of the Norwich Charitable Trusts Group.
 These organisations are all registered charities.
 Registered Charity : 311288